openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo_gapi/README.md

 1. The application reads command-line parameters and loads up to five networks depending on `-m...` options family to the Inference
 Engine.
-2. The application gets a frame from the OpenCV VideoCapture.
+2. G-API [streaming]() gets a video/image/camera like a sourse using the OpenCV VideoCapture.
 3. The application performs inference on the Face Detection network.
+4. The application application run post processing kernel.
-4. The application performs four simultaneous inferences, using the Age/Gender, Head Pose, Emotions, and Facial Landmarks detection networks if they are specified in the command line.
+5. The application performs four simultaneous inferences, using the Age/Gender, Head Pose, Emotions, and Facial Landmarks detection networks if they are specified in the command line.
-5. The application displays the results.
+6. The application displays the results.

 > **NOTE**: By default, Open Model Zoo demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

-The new Async API operates with a new notion of the Infer Request that encapsulates the inputs/outputs and separates scheduling and waiting for result.
-For more information about Async API and the difference between Sync and Async modes performance, refer to **How it Works** and **Async API** sections in [Object Detection SSD, Async API Performance Showcase Demo](../object_detection_demo_ssd_async/README.md).

 ## Running